ooloth/advent-of-code/README.md

 ## Environment variables

 Update the `AOC_LANGUAGE` and `AOC_YEAR` environment variables in `bin/env` to match your preferences.

-They are used to determine which puzzles to download and which solutions to run and submit.
+They determine which puzzles to download and which solution files to run and submit.

 ## Commands